HuxPMusic/EpicGamesStoreIPA/README.md

 Unfortunately Fortnite will only work if you're using Trollstore or a paid dev cert, we recommend [MapleSign](https://maplesign.ca/),  this is due to an Apple limitation which cannot be fixed.

 ## How to install with Apple Dev cetificate
-If you own a MapleSign or Signulous cetificate or TrollStore you should be able to install without needing to do anything but downloading the IPA
+If you own a MapleSign or Signulous cetificate or TrollStore you should be able to install without needing to do anything but downloading the IPA.

 If youre using your own paid certificate enable th follow entitlements:
-**Extended Virtual Addressing** and **Increased Memory Limit**
+**Extended Virtual Addressing** and **Increased Memory Limit**.

-Once you've done that go ahead and use your certification with the signing method of your choice
+Once you've done that go ahead and use your certification with the signing method of your choice.

 ## Support and other Issues
 Please join this discord server: https://discord.gg/celestialios if you need support and would like to have the IPAs before anyone else as we decrypted both Fall Guys and Fortnite first.